Intro:

 the Emergency which included men who had lost their lives fighting against

 the Nazis and the Japanese during world war two.
-The blacklist was then
+The blacklist was

-authorities barring their employment and various entitlements from state
+state authorities barring their employment and various entitlements from

-Defence Forces
+the issue, the Defence Forces

-(Second World War Amnesty and Immunity) Act (No 12) 2013, was initiated by the Minister for Defence Mr Alan
+(Second World War Amnesty and Immunity) Act (No 12) 2013, was initiated

-Shatter TD, on behalf of the Irish government, and is an unprecedented, and
+government, and is an unprecedented, and historically significant piece of

-historically significant piece of legislation, which exonerates members of
+legislation, which exonerates members of the Irish defence forces who went

-the Irish defence forces who went AWOL (absent without leave) and joined UK
+AWOL (absent without leave) and joined UK or allied forces during world war

-or allied forces during world war two, and at the same time provides
+two, and at the same time provides immunity from prosecution for others.

-immunity from prosecution for others.
-Accompanied by an apology, this
+Accompanied by an apology, this legislation comprehensively and

-legislation comprehensively and unambiguously obliterates the imputation of
+unambiguously obliterates the imputation of guilt imposed by the post war

-guilt imposed by the post war Irish government on former blacklisted Irish
+Irish government on former blacklisted Irish defence force personnel.
+On

-defence force personnel.
-On Saturday the 15th June 2013, a private family
+Saturday the 15th June 2013, a private family

 commemorative event